 The main goal of my current research is to build valid theories explaining how various aspects of ethnicity shape political, conflict and development processes.
 In particular, my work on Africa addresses why ethnic diversity is linked to the factors of inefficient resource distribution and underdevelopment, namely (1) clientelism and distributive politics, (2) ethnic voting, and (3) ethnic conflict.

 - “Failed Policy?
 The Effects of Kenya’s Education Reform: Use of Natural Experiment and Regression Discontinuity Design.”
-Forthcoming.
+2019.
 Social Science Quarterly.

-- “Secure land tenure for urban slum-dwellers: A conjoint experiment in Kenya.” (with Yong Yoon and Mary Mutinda) Forthcoming.
+- “Secure land tenure for urban slum-dwellers: A conjoint experiment in Kenya.” (with Yong Yoon and Mary Mutinda) 2019.
 Habitat International.

 - “Acceptable Tradeoffs between Economic Growth and Environmental Protection: Comparison of Developed and Developing Economies’ Public Opinions” (with Youngchae Lee) Beverelli, C, Kurtz, J and D. Raess, eds.
 Forthcoming.
 World Trade Forum Volume.
 Cambridge University Press.